killerducky/killerducky_site/index.md

 title: Home
 ---

-test

 <p>
-My favorite part of playing games is those "Aha!" moments when something clicks...
+    My favorite part of playing games is those "Aha!" moments when something clicks.
+I've tried lots of games because those moments come more often when you're just starting.
+But before you can enjoy learning cool concepts, you have to get past the initial wall:
 </p>
 <blockquote>"What am I even supposed to do?"</blockquote>
 <p>
-This site helps beginners get over that wall...
+    This site helps beginners get over that wall, enjoy discovering the game, and learn in the best order with carefully selected resources
+    &mdash even for those approaching intermediate level.
 </p>
 <div class="cards">
   <div class="card">
     <h3><a href="{{ site.url }}/go/intro">Go</a></h3>